J.F. Drake State Community and Technical College: Administration and organization

-Academics and programs
+Academics

 Drake State has an open admissions policy and accepts life experience as credits.
 The college offers early entry and dual enrollment programs to local high school students.
 In addition to its associate and certificate degree programs, Drake State offers adult education/GED courses.
 The college also offers a continuing education and adult skills training program as well as a training for existing business and industry program through the Alabama Department of Economic and Community Affairs Workforce Development division.

 Drake State has transfer agreements with every public four-year institution in Alabama.
 The agreements allow students to automatically transfer after completing an associate degree at Drake State.

-Drake State is a TRIO program participant.
-The government-funded program helps students who are educationally disadvantaged and disabled graduate from college, and supports low-income and first-generation college students in achieving their career and economic goals.

 Student Life

 Student Body

 As of fall 2020, Drake State's student body consists of 825 students.
 There are 31 percent full-time and 69 percent part-time students.

 Organizations

 Several student clubs and organizations operate at Drake State, including honors societies and student government, special interest and service organizations.